jaeyounglee978/jaeyounglee978.github.io/index.md

 <small>Using python to manage data processing pipeline.</small>

 - Camera infrastructure management.
-  - To start recording on the pitch on the time, retreive video files, pass video files to video processing program, and upload result video to server, I managed dedicated script for service and overall service.
+  - To start recording on the pitch on the time, retreive video files from camera, pass video files to video processing program, and upload result video to server, I managed dedicated script for recording and also participated to service API partially.
+  - Simple experience about Python multiprocessing, threading.
+  - Basic understand and use of HLS format.
   - Refactor script.
 Extract logic and make it to Process to simplify main script, and clarify managing point.
-  - Make new script for new service.
-Running on Ubuntu machine and successfully support new recording service with new camera.
+  - Make new script for new service running on Ubuntu machine and successfully support new recording service with new camera.
   - Experience the importance of logging.
 Finding error and reason from large size of log file.

 <br><br>